Where Stay

 South Coast (Kizimkazi & Menai Bay)

-High season runs from June to October and December to March, with dry weather and temperatures around 28 °C. Trade winds refresh the air and the sea remains calm.
-March to May marks the rainy season, ideal for softer rates and lush vegetation, although some tracks may flood.
-The low season of April-May and November offers a fine alternative for flexible travellers.
-Local festivals and Ramadan also influence village atmospheres.
+High season runs from June to October and December to March, with dry weather and temperatures around 28 °C. Trade winds cool the air and the sea stays calm, making water activities easy on all coasts.
+March to May brings the rainy season, a good time for lower rates and lush vegetation, though some side tracks may flood and require a 4x4.
+The low season of April-May and November offers a solid option for flexible travelers, with fewer people on the east and south beaches.
+Local festivals and Ramadan also shape village life, with adjusted hours in Stone Town and coastal properties.
+Booking accommodations several months ahead is advised during high season, especially for north-coast resorts and northeast lodges.

-Transfers are best arranged by private car or shuttle from Zanzibar airport.
-The local currency is the Tanzanian shilling, though dollars and credit cards are accepted in premium establishments.
-Security is good in tourist areas, provided one remains vigilant at night in Stone Town.
-Swahili cuisine, rich in spices, fresh fish and tropical fruits, deserves exploration in lodges and local restaurants.
-Booking accommodation several months ahead in high season is recommended, as is choosing eco-responsible properties to preserve the island's beauty.
+Transfers are best arranged by private car or shuttle from Zanzibar airport, with times ranging from thirty minutes to Stone Town up to two hours to the south coast.
+The local currency is the Tanzanian shilling, though dollars and credit cards are accepted at upscale coastal and Stone Town properties.
+Safety is good in tourist areas, provided you stay alert at night in Stone Town and avoid isolated tracks after dark.
+Swahili cuisine, rich in spices, fresh fish, and tropical fruit, is worth exploring in lodges and village restaurants.
+Booking accommodations several months ahead in high season is recommended, and choosing eco-friendly properties helps protect the island's beauty.
+Renting a 4x4 is useful for the east and south coasts, while an ordinary car works for the north coast and Stone Town.

 Hotel map